-What the Omnibus Final Rule achieved more than any other previous legislation was to make covered entities more aware of HIPAA safeguards that they had to implement.
-Many healthcare organizations – who had been in breach of HIPAA for almost two decades – implemented new measures to comply with the regulations, such as using data encryption on portable devices and computer networks, implementing secure messaging solutions for internal communications with care teams and installing more robust firewalls and multi-layered network security defenses.
+What the Omnibus Final Rule achieved more than any other previous legislation was to make covered entities more aware of the HIPAA safeguards they had to implement.
+Many healthcare organizations – who had been in breach of HIPAA for almost two decades – implemented new measures to comply with the regulations; such as using data encryption on portable devices and computer networks, implementing secure messaging solutions for internal communications with care teams, and installing more robust firewalls and multi-layered network security defenses.

 The financial penalties resulting from data breaches along with the colossal costs of issuing breach notifications, providing credit monitoring services, and conducting damage mitigation makes investment in new technology to protect healthcare data not only efficient, but also cost-effective.

-In 2011, the Office for Civil Rights commenced a series of pilot compliance audits to assess how well healthcare providers were implementing the HIPAA Privacy, Security and Breach Notification Rules.
+In 2011, the Office for Civil Rights commenced a series of pilot compliance audits to assess how well healthcare providers were complying with the HIPAA Privacy, Security and Breach Notification Rules.
 The first round of audits was completed in 2012 and highlighted the dire state of HIPAA compliance.

 Audited organizations registered numerous violations of the HIPAA Breach Notification Rule, HIPAA Privacy Rule, and HIPAA Security Rule, with the latter resulting in the highest number of violations.
 OCR issued action plans and technical guidance to help those organizations achieve compliance.

 The second round of compliance audits in 2017 focused on the most problematic areas of compliance for healthcare providers.
-The ultimate goal of OCR is to run a permanent compliance audit program, and it has taken great strides towards this goal in the following months.
-OCR implemented a new web portal which streamlined the collection of audit documentation, freeing up resources that will allow it to conduct more audits in the future.
+The ultimate goal of OCR is to run a permanent compliance audit program, and it has taken great strides towards this goal.
+For example, OCR has launched a web portal which streamlines the collection of audit documentation in order to free up resources and enabling the Office to conduct more audits in the future.